Business, Political, Civic & Social

 Prosper Gold Mining & Milling Co.
 (NV), V.P.

 In 1903 and 1908 William was President of the Kentucky Brewer's Association, which had about a dozen members.
 A silver cup that honored William during his first Presidency is on the side.
 This brewer's group was comprised mostly of German born or first generation brewery owners.
-One of their concerns was to collectively monitor the state sentiments and efforts in prohibiting the sale of alcohol.
-This organization, as well as similar associations, at times tried to align itself with other producers of alcoholic beverages and believed that the federal taxes they paid would be a deterrent to Prohibition.
+One of their concerns was to collectively monitor the state sentiments and efforts that threatened the sale of alcohol.
+This organization, as well as similar associations, at times tried to align itself with other producers of alcoholic beverages and believed that the federal taxes they paid, amounting to nearly one-half of the nations revenues, would be a deterrent to Prohibition.

 c.
 1900.
 Wm.
 Riedlin is standing, third from the left.
-It appears to be a business meeting.
-However, neither the other men nor the purpose of the meeting are known.
+It is unknown who else is in this photo, or its purpose.
 Please let us know if you have any additional information about it.

 POLITICS & GOVERNMENT